rwth-iat/rte_opcua_example/README.md

   * stop the OPC UA server from a KS client: set `/TechUnits/Server.run` to false
   * unlink `/TechUnits/Server/Interface.server` from `/TechUnits/Server.interfaces`
   * start the OPC UA server again: set `/TechUnits/Server.run` to true

+## Demo with nodeset and data types

+The demo library contains a second example with a `interfaceTypes` class and corresponding `trafoTypes` transformation functions, as well as a very simple generated `nodeset` file with two custom datatypes:

+* Actimode: an enumeration with values ON/OFF that should represent the actimode of fb tasks
+* Identifier: a struct that consists off two integers idH and idL (ids of OV objects).